 Costs associated with the offering of common shares of the Company including, but not limited to legal, accounting, printing, and filing fees, including audit fees incurred directly related to the offering.
 Such costs are capitalized as incurred and are included in other assets in the consolidated balance sheets as of December 31, 2022 and 2021.
-Deferred offering costs will be charged to additional paid-in-capital upon the completion of an offering of the authorized common stock of the Company prove to be unsuccessful, these deferred costs, as well as additional expenses to be incurred, will be charged to operations.
+Deferred offering costs will be charged to additional paid-in-capital upon the completion of an offering of the authorized common stock of the Company.
+Should an offering of the authorized common stock of the Company prove to be unsuccessful, these deferred costs, as well as additional expenses to be incurred, will be charged to operations.
 Deferred offering costs are included in Other receivables and assets, net within the consolidated balance sheets in the amount of \$100,392 and \$0 as of December 31, 2022 and December 31, 2021, respectively.